 Using the oven during the heat of summer can make your home sweltering!
 Instead, try quick skillet recipes and crock pot cooking.
 Cooking at night can also keep the temperatures from climbing indoors.
 Baking during the day is another way to make your home uncomfortably hot, so try to limit the brownies and cupcakes to cooler seasons.

 Stay on Top of Maintenance

 Both homeowners and renters can also change air conditioner filters regularly to make the system run the most efficiently.
-In fact, a monthly filter change results in using 5 to 15 percent less energy.
+A monthly filter change results in using 5 to 15 percent less energy.

 Every small change you make will result in a lower utility bill and a smaller carbon footprint.
-Try using these tips to make your home in NYC comfortable this summer without breaking the bank.
+Try using these tips to make your home in NYC comfortable this summer by saving money on your utility bills.